 Tips

-7. Be careful with naps: There are times during the day when your energy level drops and you may be tempted to sleep.
-While naps can be restorative in some cases, they can disrupt your sleep routine if you're not careful.
+- Be careful with naps: There are times during the day when your energy level drops and you may be tempted to sleep.
+While the siesta can be restorative in some cases, it can disrupt your sleep routine if you're not careful.
 As a general rule, try to keep naps to less than 30 minutes and only in the early afternoon so that it doesn't make it harder to fall asleep at night.

 Talk to your doctor